 Of course God doesn’t love the things within or behind social media that don’t line up with His character - narcissism, insecurity, arguments, hatred, etc. BUT!
 God DOES love redeeming platforms and using them for His glory.
-I like to think of it in terms of having influence in the government - God does not love all the corruption, but He loves to show up and bring His love and power through people of influence so it can transform a nation.
+Think of it in terms of having influence in the government - God does not love all the corruption, but He loves to show up and bring His love and power through people of influence for the sake of transforming a nation.
 I think God wants to do the same thing with social media.

 Enjoying social media is not something to feel guilty over.
-Jesus does not shame you when you pull up instagram so that you can feel bad about yourself and turn to Him instead.
-These thoughts of shame - “I can’t believe I am on social media again, I have no self control” or “I am so horrible at spending time with God” - are not from God.
+Jesus does not shame us when we pull up instagram so that our bad feelings about ourselves cause us to turn to Him.
+The thoughts of shame - “I can’t believe I am on social media again, I have no self control” or “I am so horrible at spending time with God” - are not from God.
 God’s thoughts sound like love, they sound like an invitation.
 “Let’s scroll together.
 Will you include me in what you’re doing?” or, “Hey, I’m jealous for your time.
 I love you.
 I love you!
 Let’s talk, I want to share what’s on My mind.”
-These are the thoughts of God.
-His love is not insecure, He doesn’t shame us to put down the phone in order to spend time with us.
-He loves to spend time with us - and it doesn’t always look like reading the Bible.
-Sometimes it looks like including God into our daily lives, and sometimes that includes social media.
+Jesus loves to spend time with us - and it doesn’t always look like reading the Bible.
+Sometimes it looks like including Him in our daily lives, and sometimes that includes social media.

-The first and foremost goal in this life is intimacy with God.
+The greatest goal in this life is intimacy with God.
 Loving Him with all our hearts, souls and minds.
 This requires conversation and deep trust.
 Then, with a revelation that God first loved us and that God's love INHABITS us, we can love people really well.
-You will see the following tips are to promote these foundations - loving God and loving others.
+The following tips are to promote these foundations - loving God and loving others.

 I have broken up this blog post into to sections: including and influencing.
 Including is all about letting Jesus into every detail of your life and learning to find friendship with Him there.
 Influencing is all about seeing the Kingdom invade the world around you.